[updated on 10 July 2018]

 No, it is not an alternative to EU integration.

-On the contrary, the progressive deepening of the economic integration in the region should be based on EU rules and principles.
-Such an approach will secure both integration within the region and with the EU.
-In this way, this initiative will be an important milestone for preparation for EU accession.
+On the contrary, the progressive deepening of the economic integration in the region is based on EU rules and principles.
+Such an approach secures integration both within the region and with the EU.
+In this way, this initiative is an important milestone for preparation for EU accession: it is reflected in the recent strategic documents issued by the Commission.

 How will it be put into practice?